Hi! I’m Meg Frost Higginbotham, the woman behind this blog.

 If this is your first time here, here’s a few of my favorite posts to get you started:

-- 17 Places to Get Cheap Meals in Las Vegas
+- Where to Eat in Las Vegas on a Budget

 - More than 65 GoPro Access to Up Your Travel Photography Game